Meghan Markle’s Handwriting Outshines Prince Harry’s On Royal Trip To Ireland

 “I used to do it for Dolce & Gabbana’s celebrity correspondence over the holidays.I would sit there with a little white tube sock on my hand so no hand oils got on the card, trying to pay my bills while auditioning.”

-The Duchess has become well known for her sending thoughtful handwritten thank-you notes.
+The duchess has become well known for her sending thoughtful handwritten thank-you notes.

 “I’m glad that in the land of no one seeming to appreciate a handwritten note anymore that I can try to keep that alive,” she added.